San Joaquin River

 The San Joaquin has been nick-named “the hardest working water in the world.”
 Since the early 1900’s, more than 19 hydroelectric dams and reservoirs, and 27 powerhouses, were constructed on the upper river and its various forks and tributaries and divert much of the San Joaquin’s water to Central Valley farms.
 The San Joaquin River formerly supported the southern-most salmon run in the United States until the construction of Friant Dam in 1942 wiped out one of the largest salmon runs in California and dried up the bed of the San Joaquin River west of Fresno.

 However, in 1988, conservation organizations, including Friends of the River, sued the federal government over the operation of Friant Dam, and after 18 years of litigation, a federal judge ordered flows returned to this section of river.
-Now, with hands-on attention from local groups like Revive the San Joaquin, the river is on its way to full restoration of its once-fabled salmon run and riparian habitat.
+Now, with hands-on attention from local groups like Revive the San Joaquin, the river may be on its way to full restoration of its once-fabled salmon run and riparian habitat in the years to come.

 The San Joaquin River boasts 330 miles of beauty, wildlife habitat, and superb recreational opportunities.
 The incredibly scenic San Joaquin River Gorge near the town of Auberry boasts excellent hiking, mountain biking and horseback riding trails as well as guided nature walks, camping, swimming, and more.
 The upper South Fork of the San Joaquin flows right by Mono Hot Springs, an idyllic place for relaxation, fishing, and/or hiking as well.
 For whitewater enthusiasts, there are a couple of exciting sections of river in the upper stretches rated Class IV – V (when flowing), while gentler stretches are found on the Lower San Joaquin.
 For fisher folk, it has been said that the Middle Fork of the San Joaquin near Minaret Falls is the only river in California where one can “hook into a Sierra Grand Slam – Brooks, Rainbows, Browns, and Goldens.”